ecsalomon/trust-game/README.md

 + Player 2 is simulated by the computer
 + Instead of money, participants are playing with raffle tickets
 + Players complete multiple rounds, each round being matched against a "different" simulated player 2
-+ On half (randomly assigned) of the rounds, Player 1 is allowed to punish Player 2 if they think Player 2 played unfairly.
++ On half (randomly assigned) of the rounds, Player 1 is allowed to punish player 2 if they think Player 2 played unfairly.

 The second player is programmed to follow one of two rules (randomly assigned at the beginning of the game):

 1. Player 2 is always generous, returning 40% to 60% of the tickets received to player 1 (exact amount randomly determined each round)
 2. Player 2 behaves differently depending on whether the first player has the power to punish the second player:
-  + When player 1 *cannot* punish: Player 2 behaves generously, as under the first rule
+  + **When player 1 *CANNOT* punish:** Player 2 behaves generously, as under the first rule
-  + When player 1 *can* punish: Player 2 behaves selfishly, returning 0% to 20% of the tickets they receive (exact amount randomly determined each round)
+  + **When player 1 *CAN* punish:** Player 2 behaves selfishly, returning 0% to 20% of the tickets they receive (exact amount randomly determined each round)

 ## Using the Game
 This game was written to work within Qualtrics survey software; however, if you are comfortable with web development, you may use the index.html and game-style.css pages to create your own implementation.